EberEHM/POS-proyecto-PHP/vistas/bower_components/bootstrap-datepicker/docs/options.rst

 Number, String.
 Default: 0, "days"

 Set a minimum limit for the view mode.
-Accepts: 0 or "days" or "month", 1 or "months" or "year", 2 or "years" or "decade", 3 or "decades" or "century", and 4 or "centuries" or "millenium".
+Accepts: 0 or "days" or "month", 1 or "months" or "year", 2 or "years" or "Decade", 3 or "Decades" or "century", and 4 or "centuries" or "millenium".
-Gives the ability to pick only a month, a year or a decade.
-The day is set to the 1st for "months", and the month is set to January for "years", the year is set to the first year from the decade for "decades", and the year is set to the first from the millennium for "centuries".
+Gives the ability to pick only a month, a year or a Decade.
+The day is set to the 1st for "months", and the month is set to Enero for "years", the year is set to the first year from the Decade for "Decades", and the year is set to the first from the millennium for "centuries".

 multidate